ZeroniaServer/RocketRidersWiki/modification_room/game_rules.md

 When disabled, they may only have multiple **[arrows](https://zeroniaserver.github.io/RocketRidersWiki/utilities/arrows)** in a stack.
 Similar exceptions may also be made depending on the active **[gamemode](https://zeroniaserver.github.io/RocketRidersWiki/gamemodes)** and selected **[modifiers](https://zeroniaserver.github.io/RocketRidersWiki/modification_room/modifiers)**.
 For instance:

 - In **[Capture the Flag Mode](https://zeroniaserver.github.io/RocketRidersWiki/gamemodes/ctf)**, players can have up to 2 **[Canopies](https://zeroniaserver.github.io/RocketRidersWiki/utilities/canopy)** at a time.
-- The **[Surprise Egg modifier](https://zeroniaserver.github.io/RocketRidersWiki/modification_room/modifiers#surprise-egg)** lets players receive "Surprise Eggs" that can stack up to 3.
+- The **[Surprise Eggs modifier](https://zeroniaserver.github.io/RocketRidersWiki/modification_room/modifiers#surprise-eggs)** lets players receive "Surprise Eggs" that can stack up to 3.

 This setting is disabled by default and resembles the behavior from *Missile Wars*.